Advancing Scanning Probe Microscopy Simulations: A Decade of Development in Probe-Particle Models: Other PP-SPM simulation modes

 \subsection{Inelastic scanning tunneling microscopy}

 Another method to achieve \textit{sub-molecular resolution}, very close to the HR-AFM contrast, was demonstrated by the Ho group with inelastic STM \cite{Chiang2014}; however, without explanation of its mechanism.
-Already in the same year we were able to explain and simulate the observed contrast with the new IETS module added to our PPAFM package \cite{Hapala2014_IETS}.
-This module calculates the change of the stiffness (resp.\ vibration frequency) of lateral vibration modes of the CO molecule attached to AFM tip due to its interaction with the sample (see \reffig{fig_IETS}a).
+Already in the same year we were able to explain and simulate the observed contrast with the new IETS module added to our \texttt{ppafm} package \cite{Hapala2014_IETS}.
+This module calculates the change of the stiffness (resp.\ vibration frequency) of lateral vibration modes of the CO molecule attached to the AFM tip due to its interaction with the sample (see \reffig{fig_IETS}a).
 In repulsive regime the ridge-lines in tip-sample interaction potential (e.g.\ over the bonds between atoms in the sample) introduce negative curvature to the total potential in which the CO molecule vibrates.
 This effectively decreases the stiffness and vibration frequency of the relevant vibration mode, therefore shifting the inelastic tunneling peaks to lower energy.
-The technique discovered by Ho group basically maps the stiffness of the CO vibration as the tip moves over the sample.
-This effect is visible in simulated map shown in \reffig{fig_IETS}b, where bright contrast above the atoms and bonds correspond to increased inelastic tunnelling signal at energy (i.e. bias voltage set-point) below the base energy of latheral CO vibration mode.
+This effect is visible in simulated map shown in \reffig{fig_IETS}b, where bright contrast above the atoms and bonds correspond to increased inelastic tunnelling signal at energy (i.e. bias voltage set-point) below the base energy of lateral CO vibration mode.
 The amplitude of the peak is related to shift of the peak energy when considering e.g. Gaussian broadening as explained in \cite{Hapala2014_IETS}.

-Later we were able to improve this technique by considering the modulation of the observed signal by the variation of the tunneling current which depends on the orbital symmetry \cite{DelaTorre2017}.
-More precisely, the inelastic signal is modulated by electron-phonon coupling between the tunneling (calculated by Chen's rules as in section~\ref{ss_tmp}) and the lateral vibration mode.
-Spatial dependence of this electron-phonon coupling is therefore proportional to the lateral derivative of the tunneling signal (i.e. derivative along the vibration vectors), as described in detail in \cite{DelaTorre2017}.
+Later we were able to improve this technique through considering the variation of the tunneling current, which depends on the orbital symmetry \cite{DelaTorre2017}.
+The inelastic signal modulation via the electron-phonon coupling between the tunneling (calculated by Chen's rules as in section~\ref{ss_tmp}) and the lateral vibration mode, are described in detail in \cite{DelaTorre2017}.

-\section{PPAFM from the user perspective}
+\section{\texttt{ppafm} from the user perspective}